timescale/docs/promscale/installation/binary.md

 You can install Promscale from a pre-complied binary on any operating systems.
 The Promscale binary file is available at [GitHub releases page][gh-promscale-download].

-Before you begin, understand the [resource requirements][resource-requirements] and have an already working Prometheus or OpenTelemetry collector environment.
+Before you begin, you need a working Prometheus or OpenTelemetry collector environment.
+You should also check that your environment meets the [resource requirements][resource-requirements].

 ## Install TimescaleDB and Promscale extension
 To use Promscale, you need a TimescaleDB database, as well as the Promscale